 So for an example, let’s say your book contains 50k words, which is 200 pages.
-And let’s say the editor is editing at a pace of eight pages an hour.
+And let’s say the editor is editing at a pace of seven pages an hour.
 That means your book will take them twenty-five hours.

 Using this scenario and the averages above, let’s see how that math works out.